 Naomi Caffee, Managing Editor, University of California, Los Angeles

-I would like to extend my thanks to Professor Roman Koropeckyj, Professor Olga Kagan, Susan Bauckus, Yelena Furman, and Kaya Mentesoglu for their continued support.
-I also thank the journal's undergraduate editor, Derek Groom.
-Finally, on behalf of the entire editorial board, I thank the Center for European and Eurasian Studies and the UCLA Office of the Dean of Humanities, whose financial contributions made this project possible.
-We all look forward to future submissions from undergraduate students interested in Russia and East/Central Europe.
+As always, the journal’s success depends on the tireless efforts of its contributing authors, editors, reviewers, and faculty mentors.
+I would like to thank Professor Roman Koropeckyj, Professor Olga Kagan, Susan Bauckus, Yelena Furman, and Armani Rosiles, as well as this year’s brilliant undergraduate editors, Anna Bar and Yelena Muratova.
+Finally, on behalf of the entire editorial board, I thank the Center for European and Eurasian Studies and the UCLA Office of the Dean of Humanities for their continued financial support.